Legionella Awareness

 What does a Legionella Risk Assessment Service need to include?

-According to the HSE, the purpose of the risk assessment will be to identify and assess risks in your water system.
-The responsible person should have an understanding of all your water systems and associated equipment, in order to come to a conclusion about the likeliness of legionella exposure.
+According to the HSE, the purpose of a legionella risk assessment is to identify and assess risks in your water system.
+The “responsible person” in your organisation should have an understanding of all your water systems and associated equipment, in order to come to a conclusion about the likeliness of legionella exposure.

 The following should be checked: